Perilous7/Sugar_Yelp/README.md

 7. Test Restful APIs with Postman;

-TO DO:
+8. Add authentication and authorization;

-8. Add authentication and certification;
+9. Add Redis for cache;

-9. Integrate third-party application AWS SQS and do Mock test
+10. Integrate third-party application AWS S3, SQS and do Mock test;

-10. Package project into a Docker image
+11. Package project into a Docker image
 ## Building procedure:
 ### Docker Setup:
 Use `docker` to setup local environment(create image and container):